Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

   <li>Code should be closed for modification.
 The source code of such a module is inviolate.
 No one is allowed to make source code changes to it.</li>
 </ul>

-Code that follows the open/closed principle is easy to extend functionality without having to modifiying the existing code.
+Code that follows the open/closed principle is easy to extend functionality without having to modifying the existing code.
 Below, we have a file parser that requires us to make modifications when changing how the file will parser with certain file formats.

 ````ruby
 class BuildTaco